SamraAzizi/Games/cows_and_bulls/README.md

 - If your guess contains a correct digit in the wrong position, you'll earn a "cow".
 - Win by guessing the secret number with all 4 digits in the correct positions.

+## Example

+Welcome to the Cows and Bulls Game!
+Try to guess the 4-digit number with no repeating digits.
+Enter your guess: 1234
+Your guess: 1234
+Bulls: 0, Cows: 2
+Enter your guess: 5678
+Your guess: 5678
+Bulls: 0, Cows: 0
+Enter your guess: 1534
+Your guess: 1534
+Bulls: 1, Cows: 2
+Enter your guess: 1432
+Your guess: 1432
+Bulls: 2, Cows: 1
+Enter your guess: 1423
+Your guess: 1423
+Bulls: 3, Cows: 1
+Enter your guess: 1425
+Your guess: 1425
+Bulls: 3, Cows: 0
+Enter your guess: 1426
+Your guess: 1426
+Bulls: 4, Cows: 0
+Congratulations!
+You guessed the number 1426 in 7 attempts.